bsl546/energym/docs/index.rst

 License
 -------

 The project except all files in "dependencies" is licensed under the BSD license.
-For dependencies licenses, please refer to the dependencies folder.

 Thanks
 -------